UCL-CCS/BAC2/docs/simulation.md

 ### Setup

-All md abstractions have as their main class a `Run` object inside the `run_controller` module.
+All md abstractions have as their main class a `Simulation` object inside the `run_controller` module.
-Whenever you want to run a new simulation you have to instantiate a new `Run` class.
+Whenever you want to run a new simulation you have to instantiate a new `Simulation` class.
-If you are creating a workflow, you most likely will *__only__* need to `deepcopy` the first instance, and modify some parameter and the input/output. *__Note__: I think an even better way to handle reference semantics problem is by copying the passed Run class when adding it to the* `operation_queue`.
+If you are creating a workflow, you most likely will *__only__* need to `deepcopy` the first instance, and modify some parameter and the input/output. *__Note__: I think an even better way to handle reference semantics problem is by copying the passed Simulation class when adding it to the* `operation_queue`.

-**Run** – the _**main** class_
+**Simulation** – the _**main** class_
 - TemperatureController
 - PressureController
 - NonBondedController